 MANDATORY ENERGY PERFORMANCE FOR THE ‘WORST-PERFORMING’ STOCK

 As announced in the Renovation Wave Strategy, the European Commission is proposing to introduce mandatory energy performance standards (MEPS).
 They will focus on the ‘worst-performing stock’.
 This means that the buildings rated G and F under the Energy Performance Certificate will have to be phased out and renovated at the latest by 2033, no matter if they are public or private, residential and non-residential, rented or not.
 This goes beyond what has been done in the UK and France so far, where the standards apply only to rented properties.

 This is a change of paradigm and the first time the EU will go that far in setting a direct obligation for EU citizens and businesses to renovate their homes and properties.
-There are approximately 118 million residential and non-residential buildings within the European Union , if up to 15% of them are G rated and approximately (at the very least) another 15% are F (according to the new EPC scale proposed) , this means that between 35 to 40 million buildings across the EU will have to be renovated by 2033.
+There are approximately 118 million residential and non-residential buildings within the European Union , if up to 15% of them are G rated and approximately (at the very least) another 15% are F (according to the new EPC scale proposed) , this means that at the very least 35 million buildings across the EU will have to be renovated by 2033.
 This is a Herculean task!

 Many Member States are already facing a shortage of construction workers – especially skilled workers.
 And if the deadline seems far away, taking into account the time to adopt and transpose the directive, it will at best leave at best eight years to achieve this objective.